Savannah High School (Missouri): Quizbowl

-Savannah High School is home to one of Missouri's premier quizbowl teams, having won six state championships.
-They have done well on a national level at the ASCN national Tournament of Champions, placing 7th in 2003 and 2004, 5th in 2005, 4th in 1995, and winning the championship in 1988.
-The quizbowl is composed of a Junior Varsity team and a Varsity team.
-The JV team won state in 2006 and 2007.
+Savannah High School has a history of success in quizbowl competitions.
+The school has won six Missouri state championships.
+Nationally, the team placed 7th at the ASCN National Tournament of Champions in 2003 and 2004, 5th in 2005, 4th in 1995, and won the national championship in 1988.
+The program includes both Junior Varsity and Varsity teams, with the JV team winning state titles in 2006 and 2007.